 - Signage is posted to help visitors find their way around our gardens safely so they can physically distance from other guests.

-- Implementing timed ticketing for special events to prevent overcrowding.
+- Implementing timed ticketing for select special events to prevent overcrowding.

 - Distancing of tables at all restaurant facilities to ensure safe dining.